melillopietro/CyberDroid/README.md

 ## :warning: Troubleshooting

 * **Virtualbox**
-if you are using Virtualbox you must specify at first boot that the distribution is based on debian 64.
+if you are using Virtualbox you must specify at first boot that the distribution is based on **debian-64**.

 * **VMWare**
+sometimes a black screen appears, in this case it is enough to temporarily deactivate the NIC
 ---
 ## :green_book:	Releases